Author: JamesT_21 Version: *M

 How do I link to files instead of duplicating files in each project that uses them?

 This is easy, but obscure.
 You can link to a single file, or an entire folder full of files.

 Use File > New > Other, select Folder (or file) and click Next.

 In the resulting dialog, specify the parent folder that will hold the new linked folder in the Project explorer.
 Click Advanced.
 Then Click Link to alternate location (Linked Folder).
 Click the Browse button and navigate to the folder you want to link to the project.
 Instead of an absolute path, you can use path Variables to specify the location.
 The folder name is set automatically, but you can rename it whatever you want.

 Click Finish and you’re done.
 The project now has a link to the folder and its contents.
 All the files in the folder appear, you do not need to add them individually.
 If you change a file, any project that uses that file is affected.
 In the project explorer it looks like this:

-The folder icon has a tiny arrow, which means this folder and its contents are linked, not included directly in the project.
+The folder icon has a tiny arrow, which means this folder and its contents are linked, and not in the project folder.